 - Shutter speed: This determines how fast your camera takes a picture.
 Since you want your headshots to be sharp, make sure your shutter speed is fast.

 - ISO: If you’re shooting in the right lighting conditions, your ISO number doesn’t have to be high.
 The lower it is, the less grain there will be in your final results.

-- Colour temperature: This depends on the kind of light you’re working with.
-Headshots should be neutral in colour.
-Avoid making your colour temperature too cold or too warm.
+- Color temperature: This depends on the kind of light you’re working with.
+Headshots should be neutral in color.
+Avoid making your color temperature too cold or too warm.

 Use a Simple Location with Good Light to Make Your Face Stand Out